PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Preliminaries

 \section{Preliminaries}

-In this section, we first present the notation details and definitions.
-We then briefly discuss the three main ingredients of our proposed \texttt{PCE-Net} model, namely, Variational Autoencoder (VAE), Polynomial Chaos Expansion (PCE), and Maximum Mean Discrepancy (MMD).
+In this section, we first present the notation details, and then discuss the two main ingredients of \texttt{PCE-Net}, namely, Variational Autoencoder (VAE) and Polynomial Chaos Expansion (PCE).
+We also briefly discuss the Maximum Mean Discrepancy (MMD) loss function.
 We end the section with a discussion on some of the related prior works.